apify/apify-sdk-js/packages/actor-scraper/cheerio-scraper/README.md

 Note that while the default `Accept` HTTP header will allow any content type to be received, HTML and XML are preferred over JSON and other types.
-Thus, if you're allowing additional MIME types and you're still receiving invalid responses, be sure to override the `Accept` HTTP header setting in the requests from the scraper, either in [**Start URLs**](#start-urls), [**Pseudo URLs**](#pseudo-urls) or in the **Prepare request function**.
+Thus, if you're allowing additional MIME types, and you're still receiving invalid responses, be sure to override the `Accept` HTTP header setting in the requests from the scraper, either in [**Start URLs**](#start-urls), [**Pseudo URLs**](#pseudo-urls) or in the **Prepare request function**.